Cwiiis/gaia-navigator/README.md

 * The last declared `navigation-transition-z-index` will apply for the duration of all transitions.
 * `navigation-transition-z-index` will override the `z-index` of `document.body` children on the first loaded page.
 * The proposed CSSOM for this specification is not available using this shim.
+* Changing style properties on `html`, `body` or `iframe` during navigations on the first loaded page can have unexpected effects.

 ## TODO